confidential-containers/confidential-containers/governance.md

 A member can be removed from the SC in the case of gross violation of the Code of Conduct.
 This should be done only in exceptional circumstances and requires a unanimous vote of remaining SC members.

+A member can also be removed for longterm inactivity.
+This also requires unanimous approval and the steering committee must attempt to contact the member in multiple ways first.
+If possible, a replacement should occur instead.
+There is no standard definition of longterm inactivity, but this procedure should only be used in extreme circumstances where inactivity is expected to be permanent (e.g. retirement), and where the member is inactive not just in the SC but in the community as a whole, and is not involved in any related internal work.

 ### Decision-making

 The SC routinely makes decisions, technical or not, sometimes as a consulting request from project Maintainers or Contributors.

-The SC decision-making process is [driven by consensus](https://en.wikipedia.org/wiki/Consensus_decision-making), i.e. the SC will try to reach consensus through discussions and potentially many revisions iterations for any given proposal.
+The SC decision-making process is [driven by consensus](https://en.wikipedia.org/wiki/Consensus_decision-making), i.e. the SC will try to reach consensus through discussions and potentially many revisions for any given proposal.
 The main goal is not to get full agreement from all SC members on a final decision, but rather for most people to only be left with minor objections.

 Voting on a decision proposal should be used as a last resort solution, as it can potentially leave several SC members major concerns unaddressed.